 One customer recently told us that our second generation drone, the Elios 2, collected visual data for an inspection of a key component in their power generation work in a third the amount of time it would have taken an inspector to do it.
 The drone completed the work in just 10 hours, while it would have taken 30 hours if done manually.

 And that turnaround time reduction of 20 hours represented significant savings for the Power Generation company.

 As you can see from the examples above, using a drone for inspections not only helps reduce turnaround times, it also helps improve safety and save money.

-Below are some case studies highlighting these additional benefits, with a focus on ways that the Elios 2 has helped companies increase safety and savings—in some cases, millions of dollars—by significantly reducing their turnaround times.
+Below are some case studies highlighting these additional benefits, with a focus on ways that the Elios 2 and Elios 3 have helped companies increase safety and savings—in some cases, millions of dollars—by significantly reducing their turnaround times.

 - $2 Million Saved Using Elios 2 for Oil Tanker Cargo Inspection